Muslim Journeys: Bridging Cultures Bookshelf & Let's Talk About It: Spring 2014 Let's Talk About It

 Rescheduled for Tuesday March 25th @ 5pm

-Dr. Carl Davila, an Associate Professor here at The College at Brockport , will introduce and lead a discussion of Farid Attar’s The Conference of the Birds.
+Dr. Carl Davila, an Associate Professor here at SUNY Brockport , will introduce and lead a discussion of Farid Attar’s The Conference of the Birds.

 Attar's great mystical poem is among the most significant of all works of Persian literature.
 By turns witty and profound, The Conference of the Birds transforms deep belief into magnificent poetry.